A family of four fishing off a dock at sunset.

 Crane's Lochaven Wilderness Lodge | Destination Ontario

-In a time where life is asking for faster, stronger, higher and more, a family fishing vacation takes families out of their daily rush and routine and into a place of excitement with abundant smiles, laughter and fun.
+A fishing vacation takes families out of their daily rush and routine and into a place of excitement with abundant smiles, laughter and fun.

-In Ontario, there are a multitude of opportunities and offerings for family fishing trips, and amazingly, there is something for everyone, experienced or brand new to the sport.
 With all vacations or adventures, it pays to do your research as many angling operations have lots to offer visitors and with many, it isn’t all about the fishing – it’s about families.

 Levels of service

-Do-it-yourself (DIY): Basic cabins are wonderful for families who don’t want a schedule of any kind.
+Basic cabins are wonderful for families who don’t want a schedule of any kind.
 They come and go as they please, do all their own cooking and cleaning and fish as much or as little as they want.
 Generally, DIY camps are cabins on remote lakes with the basic amenities for wilderness comfort.
-Most camps are rustic and may not have power, some may have solar.
+Most camps are rustic and may not have power—some may have solar.
 Families will have to bring their own food, bedding and fishing gear.
 Some outpost camps may provide canoes or kayaks for outside recreation other than fishing and swimming.
-The best practice is for anglers to do the research on the camp they choose, speak with the outfitter to understand the recreational activities possible at the camp and then decipher what outpost is right for them.
-Great DIY camps include:
+Anglers should do research on the camps, speak with outfitters to understand the recreational activities available at the camp and then decide what outpost is right for themGreat DIY camps include:

-Housekeeping: A step above a DIY outpost camp, housekeeping lodges are often a great option for families looking for an unstructured fishing vacation.
+A step above a DIY outpost camp, housekeeping lodges are often a great option for families looking for an unstructured fishing vacation.
 Housekeeping outfitters offer a lodge manager on-site for the entirety of the family vacation.
 This allows for peace of mind for families unfamiliar with outdoor pursuits.
 Managers ensure the boats are running and can guide families as where to go and how to fish safely.
 They will often perform light housekeeping services such as linen changes.
 Families are still responsible for their own food and drink but can come and go as they wish and fish on their schedule.
 Consider your next family fishing vacation with these housekeeping adventures:

-Full Service or American Plan: Families looking for a fishing vacation where they don’t have to worry about any planning details should consider a full-service fishing lodge.
-Fully equipped, offering meals, housekeeping service, and often guiding, full-service lodges are designed to eliminate the day-to-day responsibilities.
+Families looking for a fishing vacation where they don’t have to worry about any planning details should consider a full-service fishing lodge.
+Full-service lodges are designed to eliminate the day-to-day responsibilities by offering meals, housekeeping service, and often guiding.
 Often, full-service outfitters will offer other recreational watersports or land-based activities.
 Many full-service lodges cater to families.
 Families will fish and play around the lodge’s kitchen schedule for breakfast, lunch and dinner and can fish as much or as little as they wish.
 All families need to do is arrive with a great attitude and be ready for fun!
 Some full-service lodges in Ontario include:

 Families new to fishing